Hamster45105/pyshortener/README.md

 <br/>

-`pyshortener` is a Python library for interacting with the is.gd and v.gd URL shortening services.
+`pyshortener` is a Python library for interacting with URL shortening services.
 It provides functions to shorten and expand URLs using these services.

+Current APIs available:

+- is.gd
+- v.gd

 ## Install